Eagle Platform Pipe

 For more information about the Museum's rights project, including how rights types are assigned, please see our blog posts on copyright

 If you have any information regarding this work and rights to it, please contact email@example.com

 Hopewell.
 Eagle Platform Pipe, 1-400 C.E.
 Stone, lead eyes, 3 3/8 x 1 3/16 x 4 5/16 in.
 (8.6 x 3.0 x 11.0 cm).
 Anonymous loan, L49.3.1.
 Creative Commons-BY (Photo: Brooklyn Museum, L49.3.1_profile_PS9.jpg)

 "CUR" at the beginning of an image file name means that the image was created by a curatorial staff member.
 These study images may be digital point-and-shoot photographs, when we don\'t yet have high-quality studio photography, or they may be scans of older negatives, slides, or photographic prints, providing historical documentation of the object.

 Carved stone pipe representing an eagle perched crosswise on a thin, curving platform.
 The bowl of the pipe is on the bird's back, and the stem is part of the platform.
 Wing and tail feathers are rendered in realistic detail but the rest of the body, feet and head are worked with minimal embellishment.
 Eye sockets are inset with lead.
-Such platform pipes are typical of the Hopewell culture, but this eagle is unique for the addition of the lead eyes and its very fine workmansip.
-There are a few equidistance tool marks cross wise which make it unusual as well.
-Condition: excellent.
+Such platform pipes are typical of the Hopewell culture, but this eagle is unique for the addition of the lead eyes and its very fine workmanship.
+There are a few equidistance tool marks cross- wise which make it unusual as well.